There's Still Time to Plan a Summer Outing

 - FIND IT: On the Recreation.gov homepage, scroll to the map and type in your location.
 The map will populate with recreation areas, campgrounds, trail heads and other destinations that you can learn more about or reserve.

 - BUILD IT: Select the Trip Builder tool from the homepage.
 Enter your starting point and a destination.
 A map interface will populate with a selection of destinations and activities along your route.
 Discover places to camp, tour and visit.
-Book your trip.
+Create an itinerary and book your next trip!

 - CHECK IT: You may already know where you want to go.
 Take a look to see if there is availability.
 Consider a mid-week visit to avoid the crowds and have a better chance of securing a site.

 Ok, we know what you are thinking.
-The places you want to visit are already booked, and have been for months.
+The places you want to visit are already booked and have been for months.
 We get it; the competition for popular locations is fierce.
-Well, think about discovering a new destination that may have availability when you are able to visit.
+For now, think about discovering a new destination that may have availability when you are able to visit.

-Here are a few campgrounds we found near a six large cities with availability throughout the rest of the summer, especially midweek and first-come, first-serve options.
+Here are a few campgrounds we found near six large cities with availability throughout the rest of the summer, especially midweek and first-come, first-serve options.
+Keep in mind that many campgrounds in the West are imposing fire restrictions, so know before you go what fire and smoke conditions may impact your visit.

-- From the Los Angeles area the Dogwood or Heart Bar campgrounds on the San Bernardino National Forest or the Pyramid Lake or Mountain Oak campgrounds on the Angeles National Forest offer plenty of options for the rest of the summer.
+- From Los Angeles the Dogwood and Heart Bar campgrounds on the San Bernardino National Forest, or the Pyramid Lake and Mountain Oak campgrounds on the Angeles National Forest offer plenty of options for the rest of the summer.

-- Just outside of Denver, the Columbine or Cold Springs campgrounds on the Arapaho & Roosevelt National Forest or the Geneva Park or Timberline campgrounds on the Pike and San Isabel National Forest have availability, especially during the weekdays and for first-come, first serve sites.
+- Just outside of Denver, the Columbine and Cold Springs campgrounds on the Arapaho & Roosevelt National Forest, or the Davenport and Timberline campgrounds on the Pike and San Isabel National Forest have availability, especially during the weekdays and for first-come, first serve sites.

-- Within an hour or so of Atlanta, you can find yourself at Allatoona Lake at Old Hwy 41 No 3 or McKinney campgrounds, both with lakeside availability.
+- Within an hour or so of Atlanta, you can find yourself at Allatoona Lake at Old Hwy 41 No 3 or McKaskey Creek campgrounds.

-- Did you know that about an hour from Chicago is the Indiana Dunes National Park where the Dunewood Campground hosts 66 campsites, with more than 30 set aside as first-come, first-serve with a smattering of reservable sites available for the remainder of the summer.
+- Did you know that about an hour from Chicago is the Indiana Dunes National Park where the Dunewood Campground hosts 66 campsites, with a smattering of reservable sites available for the remainder of the summer.

-You can also discover a variety of activities in areas you discover and plan to visit yet this summer.
+You can also discover a variety of activities and plan a visit yet this summer.
 Here are a few that we think offer unique experiences that may be of interest to you.

 Explore Related Trips